gabrielpetry/alertmanager-alert-sync/README.md

 ## Features

 - **Automatic Reconciliation**: Continuously reconciles alerts on a configurable interval
+- **Alert State Export**: Automatically exports all alert states as Prometheus metrics with suppression status
 - **Inconsistency Detection**: Finds alerts silenced in Alertmanager but still firing in Grafana IRM
 - **Automatic Resolution**: Resolves inconsistent alerts in Grafana IRM
-- **Comprehensive Metrics**: Exposes detailed Prometheus metrics for monitoring reconciliation health
+- **Comprehensive Metrics**: Exposes detailed Prometheus metrics for monitoring reconciliation health and alert states
+- **Flexible Label Configuration**: Choose which alert labels and annotations to export as metric labels
 - **Manual Trigger**: Optional HTTP endpoint to trigger immediate reconciliation
 - **Kubernetes-Ready**: Includes liveness and readiness probes
 - **Production-Ready**: Built with error handling, logging, and observability in mind